tammle/pms/README.md

 ## TODO
 - Implement rating component
-- Use correct type for variables, should not use <any> anywhere!
+- Use correct type for variables, should not use `<any>` anywhere!
+- Update styles!

 ## Development server